abidmemon1870ca/Covid-19-Personal-Project/README.md

 The steps used in this data analysis are as follows:

 1) After downloading the data we save the data file again as a .csv file.
-2) Lets create a database in MSSM.
+2) Lets create a database in SSMS.
-3) This file is then uploaded as tables on MSSM as a flat file while choosing the correct data type.
+3) This file is then uploaded as tables on SSMS as a flat file while choosing the correct data type.
 4) For the SQL Analysis and Code in this step, refer to the .sql file uploaded in the repository.
 5) After using the SQL snippets we copy the data with headers and paste it into a microsoft excel sheet.
 6) The .xlsx sheet is used for more calulations and creating pivot tables.
 The data is starting to make sense at this point.